apollographql/router/.changesets/fix_bryn_datadog_agent_sampling.md

-### Add `preview_datadog_agent_sampling` ([PR #6017](https://github.com/apollographql/router/pull/6017))
+### Enable accurate Datadog APM metrics ([PR #6017](https://github.com/apollographql/router/pull/6017))

-The sampler option in the `telemetry.exporters.tracing.common.sampler` is not datadog aware.
+The router supports a new preview feature, the `preview_datadog_agent_sampling` option, to enable sending all spans to the Datadog Agent so APM metrics and views are accurate.

-To get accurate APM metrics all spans must be sent to the datadog agent with a `psr` or `sampling.priority` attribute set appropriately to record the sampling decision.
+Previously, the sampler option in `telemetry.exporters.tracing.common.sampler` wasn't Datadog-aware.
+To get accurate Datadog APM metrics, all spans must be sent to the Datadog Agent with a `psr` or `sampling.priority` attribute set appropriately to record the sampling decision.

-`preview_datadog_agent_sampling` option in the router.yaml enables this behavior and should be used when exporting to the datadog agent via OTLP or datadog native.
+The `preview_datadog_agent_sampling` option enables accurate Datadog APM metrics.
+It should be used when exporting to the Datadog Agent, via OTLP or Datadog-native.

 ```yaml
 telemetry: